jwzhanggy/tinyBIG/docs/tutorials/beginner/module/interdependence_function_2.md

 In the aggregation mode, the matrix dimension $m'$ equals the size of the grid, i.e., $m' = m$, and is independent of the patch size.

-### 4.4 An Example of Grid based Interdependence Function
+### 4.4 An Example of the Structural Interdependence Function

 Below, we will walk you through on how to define the geometric grid based structural interdependence function with the cylinder patch shape to process the CIFAR-10 images.